 Caroline’s professional qualifications include Fellowship of the Higher Education Academy (which means that she is a certified university teacher), a Certificate in Learning and Development Practice (CIPD), a Certificate in Coaching and Mentoring in Management (ILM) and a Postgraduate Certificate in Applied Positive Psychology (UEL).
-Caroline was previously Head of Learning and Development at a major financial services organisation and is currently Researcher Development Manager at one of the new universities in London.
+Caroline has worked as a trainer and educator in the private and public sectors.

 Caroline has devoted her life to learning and teaching, and considers herself a dedicated lifelong learner.
 Caroline studied mathematics for her bachelor’s degree, and her other abiding interests include theatre, mythology and Jungian psychology.
 She has trained in a range of skills, including creative writing, performance storytelling, jazz singing and ballroom dancing – some of which she has found relatively easy and some much more challenging!
 Caroline aims to weave together all the threads of her own learning process into her teaching practice, and is deeply committed to her personal growth and that of her students.
 Caroline practises meditation, yoga and dance movement: it is her intention to maintain flexibility of mind and flexibility of body!